sstutts316/CS-470---Full-Stack-Development-II/README.md

 - **LinkedIn:** https://www.linkedin.com/in/sstutts316/

 ## Acknowledgements
-Special thanks to the instructors and peers in CS 470 for their support and constructive feedback, which were crucial in the successful completion of this project.
+Special thanks to the instructor and peers in CS 470 for their support and constructive feedback, which were crucial in the successful completion of this project.